hgc-tpg/HGCTPGIntegration/README.md

 ## Integration in central CMSSW
 Integration in central CMSSW is done when a set of developments is judged to be mature enough.
 This is done from an `hgc-tpg` integration branch following the standard CMSSW integration process.
 An integration branch is built from the latest CMSSW IB and the commits to be integrated are **rebased** on it.

-**Important note** :warning: : `data` files (in the `data/` directory) shoud not be integrated into CMSSW, they should go in [`cms-data/L1Trigger-L1THGCal`](https://github.com/cms-data/L1Trigger-L1THGCal).
+**Important note** :warning: : data files (in the `data/` directory) should not be integrated into CMSSW, they should go in [`cms-data/L1Trigger-L1THGCal`](https://github.com/cms-data/L1Trigger-L1THGCal).
 Therefore any new data file should be removed from the git history before the PR to central CMSSW is made.
 Data files should not only be git removed, but their removal commit should also be squashed with the commit where they appeared, in order to make them disappear from git history.
 These data files should be PRed to `cms-data/L1Trigger-L1THGCal` in parallel with the PR made to CMSSW.

 The `cms-sw` integration PR description should ideally link to all the related `hgc-tpg` PRs in order to keep track of the individual internal reviews.
 It should also ideally link to related and relevant presentations in meetings, if any.
 Once an integration PR has been created, a dedicated `cmssw integration` issue is created in `hgc-tpg` with a link to the integration PR, so that it can easily be tracked.
 Links to the associated `hgc-tpg` internal PR can also be added to the issue description for easier internal references.